To make a direct application to Leicester College for this course, please apply via the home page using the apply button.

 – If English is not your first language you must be able to prove a certain level of English proficiency.
 We need a level B2 in the CEFR system (Common European Framework of Reference for Languages); a level 7.5 in the TEEP system (Test of English for Educational Purposes); or a level 6.0 in the IELTS (International English Language Test System).

-We do not wish to proscribe any particular content but advise that in order to show the full range of your creativity you carefully consider the material you perform.
+We do not wish to prescribe any particular content but advise that in order to show the full range of your creativity you carefully consider the material you perform.

 We are looking for these qualities: